- CSS Tutorial

 .element {

-animation-duration: 2s; /* Duration of the animation */
+animation-duration: 2s; /* How long the cycle lasts */

-animation-iteration-count: 1; /* Number of times the animation should repeat */
+animation-iteration-count: infinite; /* How many times to repeat */

-animation-play-state: running; /* Whether the animation is running or paused */
+animation-play-state: running; /* Can be paused via JS */

 }